armyofevilrobots/printable_shield/README.md

 ## Printing

+**Important**: This should only be printed in PETG filament.
+The sanitization process will usually completely destroy PLA, and PLA is much more brittle and likely to shatter.
+Since these masks are kept next to peoples' eyes, that would be a bad outcome.
+We have not tested nylon, ABS, nor any other polyester filaments.
+We have tested the PETG in an autoclave at low temperature, and with bleach, and commercial sanitizing solution, without damage.
+See the cleaning instructions above.

 You can view a 3D version of the shield here: [3D Rendered Shield](shield_toggle_wide_v3.5.stl).

 I print this with an Ender3 at 250C and averaging 30mm/s speeds.
 Your mileage may vary.
 I